Turn-Based · Roguelike · Card-Crawler · RPG · Survival

 Empires, Halls, Forests, Wastes, and the Dark Below

-Altarmn is old enough to remember every people who believed they would be the last.
-The human Empire of Laungenburgh stands beside older powers: Ethos, Rotha, Roggos, Oxhe, Leurhe, Assianna, hidden gnome sanctuaries, and the distant archipelago of Athesia.
+The Old World is old enough to remember every people who believed they would be the last.
+The human Empire of Laungenburgh is younger than it pretends.
+Older powers - the elven Ethos, the dwarven cliff-halls of Rotha, the abyssal Drow of Oxhe - were here long before its first stone was laid.

 V.Those Who Wander

-NPCs, companions, enemies, and merchants are cards with memory and appetite.
-They carry gear, eat and drink, move through rooms, trip traps, attack doors, offer work, level through trade, and react to the conduct you bring into their world.
+NPCs carry gear, eat, sleep, and remember whether you have cheated them.
+They move through rooms, trip traps, attack doors, offer work, trade, and react to the conduct you bring into their world.

 §